 Senior staff are involved in the Distance Learning program and give lectures in areas of expertise to hospital pathology laboratories and at national and international meetings as well as to in-house students.

-Staff in the TDU also give advice and training on a one to one basis to Biomedical Scientists, Clinical Scientists and clinical staff and to LSHTM research staff and MSc students undertaking research projects.
+Staff in the TDU also give advice and training on a one to one basis to Biomedical Scientists, Clinical Scientists, clinical staff, LSHTM research staff and MSc students undertaking research projects.

 Training courses can be devised to suit individual needs and may be a simple one day refresher course or a longer attachment to the laboratory as a technical fellow.
 Contact us to discuss your requirements.